 Financial liabilities at amortized cost include accounts payable and accrued liabilities and members' deposits.
-Trade payables and accrued liabilities are initially recognized at the amount required to be paid, less, when material, a discount to reduce the payables to fair value.
+Trade payables and accrued liabilities are initially recognized at the amount required to be paid.
 Subsequently, they are measured at amortized cost using the effective interest method.
 All other financial liabilities are recognized initially at fair value, net of any transaction costs incurred and subsequently, at amortized cost using the effective interest method.